 It was withdrawn from service in July 1965 whilst based at Croes Newydd which by this time was a London Midland Region after being transferred to the London Midland from the Western Region in September 1963.

-After restoration 80079 returned to service in 1977 on the Severn Valley Railway.
+After restoration 80079 returned to service in early 1977 on the Severn Valley Railway.

 80079 has made a significant number of appearances on the main line.
 It first ran on the main line in April 1980 when it double headed a train from Hereford to Manchester Victoria along with Stanier Black Five 5000.
 It performed a few more until 1983 when it hauled a train from Hereford to Newport and back along with Ivatt 2-6-0 43106.